chayanC7mondal/PORTFOLIO_SAMPLE/README.md

-# portfolio_template
+# PORTFOLIO TEMPLATE

 This is a template for a portfolio website.

-click on the "index.html" file for the home page
+The Deployed Website is given.
+<br><br>
+#Download the CV by clicking the Download Button.